codetricity/theta_mjpeg_view/README.md

 ## Status

-Test above was done at 5fps due to a 200ms delay inserted for testing.
-Plan to rewrite code to eliminate the delay.

 buffer is holding the header of the JPEG frame and I need to grab the sublist from element 73 of the array.
 Plan to rewrite this to look for the start of the frame at FF D8 again.